aks5bx/NBA_Player_Consistency/README.md

 # NBA_InGame_Rest

 ## Goal: quantify the consistency of a player’s performance in a game or stretch of games
+- Powerpoint presentation in the repo has detailed explanation of the process with diagrams, examples, and step by step walk through

 ## Steps Taken
 - 1: Generate Plot of Performance over course of many games (Baseline Plot)